 - Failure to consider tPA: ~90% of malpractice suits related to stroke care in the ED are for failing to consider the use of tPA thrombolytic therapy.
 Less than 10% are for complications from tPA such as intracranial hemorrhage.

-- Delays in management: Delays in triage, nursing assessment, CT imaging or interpretation, pharmacy, door to doc, or transport can result in delayed treatment and bad outcome.
+- Delays in management: Delays in triage, nursing assessment, CT imaging or interpretation, pharmacy, door to doc, or transport can result in delayed treatment for stroke and bad outcome.

 - Failure to evaluate TIA: A TIA patient who has a stroke after leaving your ED is a disaster for them and a possible malpractice suit for you.
 Consider hospital admission and expedited workup (risk factors & imaging) for TIA patients.